benitomartin/nlp-news-classification/README.md

 The dataset used has been downloaded from [Kaggle](https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset/data) and contains a set of Fake and Real News.

 The app can be tested following this [link](https://nlp-news-classification.streamlit.app/).
+Feel free to ⭐ and clone this repo 😉

 ## 👨‍💻 **Tech Stack**